dezem/SAK/SAK_64bit/liesmich_readme.txt

 Beta v0.6.7: (05.09.2019)
 - Added new feature extract saves form the User partition
 - NSC_BUILDER (only squirrel.exe) update to new Version 0.89b

+Beta v0.6.8: (01.10.2019)
+- Added new feature update XCI with game update
+- Added new feature merge NSP

 ********************************************************************************************************************************
 *** Put Switch Army Knife into operation